How to drive high-converting traffic to your affiliate website?

-When it comes to keyword optimization, keep in mind that your actual content is the primary determinant of your success in the search results.
-If you have the expertise in the topics that you cover and you have done your research, you’re already off to a good start with optimization.
+When it comes to optimizing for keywords, keep in mind that your actual content is the primary determinant of your success in the search results.
+If you have the expertise in the topics that you cover and you have done your research, you’re already off to a good start with content optimization.

 Once your article is published, you can extract the maximum search traffic by analyzing the keywords that your article already ranks for and inserting them naturally in sections where you haven’t mentioned them.
 You may also carry out a keyword gap analysis by looking at competing pages and identifying keywords that those pages rank for but your page doesn’t.

 Once you discover the most promising keywords from your competitors, you can dedicate a few additional paragraphs discussing the topics of those keywords that complement your article.